arkku/osx-boot-daemons/README.md

 program is a bit unreliable, so try booting the actual client machine even if the test doesn't work.)

 rarpd
 =====

-Mac OS X does still ship with rarpd, but unfortunately the included rarpd effectively needs to be run as root and it only serves requests for hosts that have a bootfile matching their hexadecimal IP address in `/tftpboot` on the system.
+Mac OS X does still ship with `rarpd`, but unfortunately the included daemon effectively needs to be run as root and it only serves requests for hosts that have a bootfile matching their hexadecimal IP address in the `/tftpboot` directory on the system.
 So, I took the source code of Apple's rarpd and modified it with the following changes:

 * support argument `-e` to respond to every RARP request, i.e., skip checking for `/tftpboot` for files named after the IP